 In many cases, a vision insurance plan can help you save money on the cost of glasses or contacts and eye exams.
 Depending on your vision care needs you may end up saving more money than paying out of pocket.

-When It’s Worth It
+When Vision Insurance is Worth It

 Whether a vision insurance plan is a good investment for you or your family can depend on several factors.
 Plans can be priced as low as $13 for individual vision plans and up to $40 per month or higher for family plans, so it’s important to weigh your purchase decision for vision insurance.